 2. The need for human oversight and expertise

-3. Adoption barriers and resistance from industry professionals
+3. Adoption barriers and organizational resistance

 Future trends: What’s next for AI in real estate?